jaruba/PowderWeb/README.md

 # Powder Web

 Modern Bittorrent Client with Web UI and Torrent Streaming Capabilities.
+Also supports Acestream Live Streams.

 [See Screenshots](https://imgur.com/a/Jnxf0wf)